mcolvin35/PID-tank/README.md

 ## **Planning**
 ### **Brainstorming**
 My original idea for this project was to make a tank that followed an object forwards and backwards with PID.
-I ended up making it turn to follow an object as well, but honestly, I wanted to do the double sensor design because I thought it would look cool, and then I decided to use both sensors to detect objects from the side after that.
+Eventually, that idea evolved into also having it turn to follow an object using two ultrasonic sensors angled away from each other.

 <img src="https://github.com/mcolvin35/PID-tank/blob/master/images/sketch.JPG?raw=true" width="500">